dj3c1t/sourceml/README.md

 A PHP/MySQL CMS for music publication

 ## description
 Sourceml is a web application for music publication.
-Install Sourceml on web server, login to your account and publish albums, songs and tracks.
+Install Sourceml on a web server, login to your account and publish albums, songs and tracks.

 This v3 version of Sourceml, based on [Symfony](https://symfony.com/) 3.4, is coming from the [v2 version of Sourceml](http://gitlab.dj3c1t.com/dj3c1t/sourceml), based on Symfony 2.